-Vulcan delivers an end-to-end solution for geological modelling, mine design, planning and scheduling needs across the mining lifecycle.
+Vulcan delivers an end-to-end solution for geological modelling, mine design, planning and scheduling, providing holistics benefits across the mining lifecycle.

 New menu with a modern interface for easier set up and operation, new database formatting and ways of interacting with data.
 Users can optimise on product rather than simple factors like tonnage, and generate grid models that can be taken into Evolution for scheduling.

 Geologists can now specify hard boundaries and exclude seams when setting up HARP ROM aggregation routines, saving considerable time to produce results and reducing the requirement to run the ROM process multiple times.

 New dual faulting option combines Block Faulting with Angled Throw Faulting to build more accurate models within a smaller domain.
 Users can take advantage of precise fault location and geometry and auto generate throw, as well as the simple create and edit tools.

 Calculating reserves weight by yield can be used by all operations with variable recoveries.
 Running reserve reports directly from the model without the need for Excel manipulation saves time and minimises excessive processing.